Dollar undermined by soft data, Aussie underperforms

 "Our technical analysts think the current correction could extend higher (they are targeting 1.1180) but the longer-term downtrend is still intact," Elsa Lignos, senior currency strategist at RBC, wrote in a note to clients.

-The Aussie dollar eased to $0.7847, pulling further away from a two-month high of $0.7939.
+The Aussie dollar eased to $0.7847 AUD=D4, pulling further away from a two-month high of $0.7939.
 It was not helped by volatile commodity prices and worries about slowing growth in China, Australia's biggest trading partner.

 (Reporting by Ian Chua; Editing by Chris Reese)